Proporz

 Proporz ([pʁoˈpɔʁts], from Proportionalität, "proportionality") is a long-standing practice in the Second Austrian Republic in which positions in government are distributed between political parties in a manner proportional to their electoral or public support.
 More broadly, it describes a culture of power sharing and consensus between Austria's two major parties, the Austrian People's Party (ÖVP) and the Social Democratic Party of Austria (SPÖ), which developed throughout the period of grand coalition government from 1945 to 1966.
-During this time, partisan divisions were established in most government institutions and the public service, designed to balance the influence of both parties.
+During this time, partisan divisions were established in most government institutions, the nationalized industry, and the public service, designed to balance the influence of both parties.

 Much of the system has been dismantled over time, particularly since the 1990s.
 While in 1999 all but one of the nine federal states operated Proporz systems, five have since formally abolished them.
 Some aspects, such as its application on a municipal level, endure to this day.

 Origins

+After the re-establishment of Austrian independence in 1945 the country, however, remained under allied occupation until complete sovereignty was gained in 1955.
+The first, provisional, government under chancellor Karl Renner managed to steer clear of a division of the country.

-After the re-establishment of Austrian independence in 1945, there was a great desire to avoid to ideological factionalism that characterised the First Austrian Republic (1919–1934).
-The divide between the socialists on the left and Catholic conservatives on the right ultimately led to the Austrian Civil War and ensuing Austrofascist dictatorship, which ended after Austria's annexation by Nazi Germany.
+There was a great desire to avoid the ideological factionalism that had characterised the First Austrian Republic (1919–1934), when the divide between the socialists on the left and Catholic conservatives on the right ultimately had led to the Austrian Civil War and ensuing Austrofascist dictatorship, which had ended in Austria's annexation by Nazi Germany in 1938.

-This was exacerbated by the need for reconstruction in the wake of the Second World War, as well as Austria's precarious position between the Western Allies and Soviet Union.
-These factors compelled the Austrian authorities to seek consensus and democratic stability in the new republic.
-All-party or "concentration" government was practised in both Allied-occupied Germany and Austria after the war – the provisional government of Karl Renner comprised a coalition of the ÖVP, SPÖ, and Communist Party of Austria (KPÖ) – but the development of Proporz truly began after the first national election.
-The ÖVP under Leopold Figl won an absolute majority of seats, but nonetheless invited the SPÖ to join the cabinet.
+This was exacerbated by the need for reconstruction in the wake of the Second World War, as well as Austria's precarious position between the Western Allies and the Soviet Union.
+These combined factors compelled the Austrian authorities to seek consensus and democratic stability in the new republic.
+All-party or "concentration" government was practised in both Allied-occupied Germany and Austria after the war – the provisional government of Karl Renner comprised a coalition of ÖVP, SPÖ, and the Communist Party of Austria (KPÖ) – but the development of Proporz truly began after the first national election.
+The ÖVP under Leopold Figl had won an absolute majority of seats (85 out of a total of 165), but nonetheless invited the SPÖ to join the cabinet: the new chancellor retained the three-party grand coalition alongside the Socialists and Communists.